 Radiologic Technology Major (A)

-Radiologic Technologists (R.T.s) are medical personnel who perform diagnostic imaging examinations.
-They are educated in anatomy and physiology, disease processes, physics, radiation safety and protection and patient care.
-Radiologic technologists may be employed in various health care settings including hospitals or clinics, industry, business, research, administration or education.
+Radiologic Technologists (R.T.s) are medical professionals who perform diagnostic imaging examinations.
+They are educated in anatomy and physiology, disease processes, physics, radiation safety and patient care.
+Radiologic technologists are employed in various health care settings including hospitals or clinics, industry, research, administration or education.

-Students who graduate with a BS in Radiologic Technology are eligible to pursue opportunities to specialize in the many, various fields of Radiologic Technology such as Cardiac and Vascular Interventional Radiology (IR), Computed Tomography (CT), Magnetic Resonance (MR), and Mammography.
+Students who graduate with a BS in Radiologic Technology have an opportunity to specialize in the many, various fields of Radiologic Technology such as General Radiography, Cardiac and Vascular Interventional Radiology (IR), Computed Tomography (CT), Magnetic Resonance (MR), and Mammography.
 Students graduate with a Bachelor of Science degree from Concordia University and are qualified to apply for the certification exams.

-The pre-professional studies at Concordia University are accredited by the Higher Learning Commission.
-The professional affiliate, hospital-based partner programs are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The pre-professional studies at CUW are accredited by the Higher Learning Commission.
+The Radiologic Technology education wtihin our hospital-based partner affiliates is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-Radiologic Technology students complete the general Concordia core courses.
-In addition, students are required to take additional required classes.
-Students must maintain a minimum 2.7 overall GPA to qualify for application to the professional program.
-A 3.0 or higher GPA is encouraged.
+Students in the Radiologic Technology major complete the general CUW core courses and additional pre-requisite courses.
+Students must maintain a minimum 2.5 overall GPA to qualify for application to the professional program.
 Acceptance into the professional phase is not guaranteed.
-Students must achieve a C or higher in the following courses: Math (college algebra), Communications, Behavioral Science, Computers, Medical Terminology and Anatomy & Physiology.
-Students will only be allowed to retake a required course one time.
-Additional science courses and CPR for healthcare providers are encouraged.
-Job/Career shadowing and additional requirements are required and specific to each program.
-Affiliate program websites are a good resource for additional information.
+A 3.0 or higher GPA is encouraged to be competitive.
+Students must achieve a minimum of C (2.0) or C+ (2.5) for Aurora applicants in the following courses: Algebra (or higher), Communications, Computers, Medical Terminology and Anatomy & Physiology courses.
+Job Shadowing in radiologic technology is required (minimum of 4 hours) .
 Students are strongly encouraged to meet with CU advising as soon as major is determined to discuss and prepare for requirements.
+Students are encouraged to review requirements on affiliated program websites for additional information.

-Students in the Radiologic Technology Program will pay Concordia tuition during the pre-professional and professional aspects of the program.
-Students in the professional program pay for 4 semesters and do not have to pay for summer, winterim or any overload tuition charges.
+Students in the Radiologic Technology Program will pay CUW tuition during the pre-professional and professional aspects of the program.
+Students in the professional portion of the major pay tuition for 4 semesters and do not have to pay for summer, winterim, or any overload tuition charges.
 A percentage of the tuition will be given to the professional program.
-Thus, students who are receiving the Emeritus (full) Scholarship or are full time CU employees (tuition-free) will need to pay tuition during the professional aspect of the program.
+Thus, students who are receiving the Emeritus (full) Scholarship or are full time CUW employees (tuition discounts) will need to pay tuition during the professional aspect of the program.

 - Students will demonstrate clinical competence